 A Short Historical Note on the Princely State of Baghal

-The capital of Baghal shifted over time before being permanently established at Arki in 1643, where a palace was built.
+Over time, the capital of Baghal shifted before being permanently established at Arki in 1643, where a palace was built.
 Despite Gurkha occupation in the early 19th century, the state was restored with British support.
-Under Raja Kishen Chand, Baghal flourished as a model state, earning the ruler the title of “Raja” and seeing major advancements in art, infrastructure, agriculture, and administration.
-Subsequent rulers further modernized the state through educational, medical, administrative, and social reforms.
-By the late 19th century, Baghal ranked 8th among the Punjab hill states and was permitted to maintain its own military force, reflecting its importance and prestige.
+Under the rule of Raja Kishen Chand, Baghal flourished as a model state, which earned him the title of 'Raja' and led to major advancements in art, infrastructure, agriculture, and administration.
+Notably, Raja Dhian Singh and Rana Sabha Chand, subsequent rulers, further modernized the state through educational, medical, administrative, and social reforms.
+By the late 19th century, the Princely State of Baghal ranked 8th among the Punjab hill states and was permitted to maintain its own military force, reflecting its importance and prestige.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.